andrew/ultimate-awesome/README.md

 - [awesome-options](https://github.com/opynfinance/awesome-options) - Curated list of resources for Opyn, to learn options, and the tools to do it!.
 - [awesome-object-tracking](https://github.com/rahulrj/awesome-object-tracking) - Survey: A collection of AWESOME papers and resources on the latest research in Object Tracking.
 - [awesome-snowpack](https://github.com/rajasegar/awesome-snowpack) - Awesome list of Snowpack resources.
-- [awesome-game-boy-camera-and-game-boy-printer-projects](https://github.com/raphael-boichot/awesome-game-boy-camera-and-game-boy-printer-projects) - Awesome list of all the Game Boy Camera / Game Boy Printer related projects on the internet.
 - [Awesome-LLM-Centric-Molecular-Discovery](https://github.com/REAL-Lab-NU/Awesome-LLM-Centric-Molecular-Discovery) - A collection of AWESOME things about LLM-Centric-Molecular-Discovery.
 - [awesome-cloud-native-java](https://github.com/saturnism/awesome-cloud-native-java) - Curated list of Cloud Native technology for Java applications.
 - [awesome-memory-rl](https://github.com/schatty/awesome-memory-rl) - A curated list of awesome memory in reinforcement learning research materials.